johnmarktaylor91/torchlens/README.md

 Torchlens is a package for doing exactly two things:

 1) Easily extracting the activations from every single intermediate operation in a PyTorch model—no modifications needed—in one line of code.
-"Every" means every; "one" means one.
+"Every operation" means every operation; "one line" means one line.
 2) Understanding the model's computational structure via an intuitive automatic visualization and extensive metadata about the network's computational graph.

-Here it is in action for a very simple recurrent model; as you can see, you just define it like normal and pass it in, and Torchlens returns a full log of the forward pass along with a visualization:
+Here it is in action for a very simple recurrent model; as you can see, you just define the model like normal and pass it in, and Torchlens returns a full log of the forward pass along with a visualization:

 ```python